mars4science/Script-on-Python-to-seach-for-file-duplicales-delete-them-copy-marked/README.txt

   --disk DISK           disk name tag of file structure info - for add, read, totals, search, sync, sync2 --disk_c DISK_C       disk name tag to copy files to, used by sync, sync2 commands --disks DISKS         disk name tags when searched for candidates for deletion against database, if present, file should be present on all disks in main table to be considered a candidate, if omitted, should be present in main table as a whole.
 Should be one name per argument, several arguments possible, NOT several in one argument separated by comma
-  --pattern PATTERN     filename expression to search, percentage sign symbol can be used as any number of any symbols, ignore case, _ symbol means any AFAIK, for exact search add --exact parameter
+  --pattern PATTERN     filename expression for search/filepath expression for sync (optional for sync), % - percentage sign symbol can be used as any number of any symbols, ignore case, _ symbol means any AFAIK, for exact search add --exact parameter
   --action ACTION       action text to search, usefull after processing, e.g. set to "deleted" if deleted --notchecktime        when looking for duplicates, do not check that timestamp (modification time) is the same, default: check time
   --notmatchtime        when looking for duplicates, do not check that timestamp (modification time) is the same, default = check time, same effect as notchecktime